osawa-naotaka/unisearch/README.en.md

 - and search

-Searches for sentences containing both strings by separating the search string with a space, as in “search-string-1 search-string-2”.
+Searches for sentences containing both strings by separating the search string with a space, as in "search-string-1 search-string-2".
 Whitespace corresponds to all spaces in unicode, including full-width spaces, half-width spaces, tabs, and line feeds.

 - not search

-By prefixing the search word with a minus sign, such as -search-string-1 search-string-2 or -”search string 1“ search string 2, you can search for sentences that do not contain that string.
+By prefixing the search word with a minus sign, such as -search-string-1 search-string-2 or -"search-string-1" search-string-2, you can search for sentences that do not contain that string.
 In this example, the search will find sentences that do not contain search-string-1, but contain search-string-2. not search is always used with and search; if not search is used by itself, the search word will be ignored.

 - or search